tuscannyCodes/My-Fruit-Trivia-Game/README.md

 ## Welcome to my Fruits Trivia Game App!
-This was a really fun project to build and I had a lot of fun working on it.
-I wanted to make the UI as simple but effective as possible.
+This was a really fun project to build, and it was a great time working on it.
+I wanted to make the UI as simple and effective as possible.
+I spent 8 hours in total building this app.
+The main bulk of my time was spent building the function components and testing them for bugs and fixing problems (practiceButtonFunction, TriviaGameButtonsFunction).
+If I were to furthur build out this application, I would spend time working on removing the alert and prompt boxes, and replace them with custom components that complemented the style of the application.
+This application has a buit in score tracker, that keeps track of how many tries it takes for the user to get the correct answer.
+Given more time, I would also like to represent that score tracker as a visual element on the page.
+I would do this by using state to pull information from the TriviaGameButtonsFunction.
+It was very important to me to seperate the components as much a possible in order to keep the project lean, and easy to read and navigate.

+##

 # Getting Started with Create React App